Classic. Elegant. Minimalist. Every man needs a nice dress watch to complement his formal wear.

 4. Frédérique Constant Slimline

-The 38mm yellow gold-plated stainless steel case of this Frédérique Constant Slimline watch works well with the rich, dark brown leather strap to achieve a classic and elegant look required in a dress watch.
+The 38mm yellow gold-plated stainless steel case of this Frédérique Constant Slimline watch works well with the rich, dark leather strap to achieve a classic and elegant look required in a dress watch.
 What’s more, its white dial is free of the seconds hand to keep it ultra-clean uncluttered.

 The dial only displays the hour and minute hands, hour markers, a small date window at 3 o’clock, and the logo.
 A quartz movement with a 25-month battery life powers this elegant dress watch.